-The Getty Conservation Institute (GCI) is not currently offering workshops for conservators with regularity, although their Education Department will be working closely with various research projects to disseminate information and techniques on an international level.
+The Getty Conservation Institute (GCI) is not currently offering workshops for conservators with regularity, although their Education Department works closely with various research projects to disseminate information and techniques on an international level.
 GCI has sponsored two Directors' Retreats for AIC and also partnered on workshops on writing, abstracting, wall murals, panel paintings, and XRF techniques.